-Nice example of Muller's seminal map of the North Pacific and contiguous coasts of America and Asia, published in St. Petersburg, the first official map to reflect the results of Russia's Great Northern Expedition.
+Nice example of the 1784 Santini edition of Muller's seminal map of the North Pacific and contiguous coasts of America and Asia, published in St. Petersburg, the first official map to reflect the results of Russia's Great Northern Expedition.
 The Great Northern Expedition was one of the largest and best organized voyages of exploration, the results of which completely remapped most of the Arctic coast of Siberia and some parts of the Northwest coast of America, filling in vast amounts of previously unknown coastal details, which had been previously the subject matter of myth and speculation.
 Originally conceived by Russian Emperor Peter I the Great, the exploration was undertaken under the auspices of Russian Empresses Anna and Elizabeth, under the direction of Vitus Bering.
 The expedition lasted roughly from 1733-1743.
 The goal was to find and map the eastern reaches of Siberia, and explore and map the Northwest Coast of America.
 The important achievements of the expedition included the European discovery of Alaska, the Aleutian Islands, the Commander Islands, Bering Island, as well as a detailed mapping of the northern and northeastern coast of Russia and the Kuril Islands.
 The expedition also ended the myth of a massive land mass in the North Pacific.

-First published in 1754, Muller's map was the official Russian response to Joseph Nicolas Delisle's surreptitious publication of his map of the region.
+First published in 1754, Muller's map was the official Russian response to Joseph Nicolas Delisle's surreptitious publication of his map of the same region.
 The Russians believed that Delisle had improperly used the information he had gathered while serving in St. Petersburg at the Royal Academy.
-Moreover, they were aware of his incorrect delineation of the Northwest Coast of America.
-Thus they encouraged Gerard
+Moreover,